Juniper/fluent-plugin-grpc-oc-keyvalue/README.md

 ## Overview

 This plugin is designed to parse the Juniper OC telmetry data.
-Juniper OC sensor data key/value paris sent over a gRPC session.
+Juniper OC sensor data are sent as key/value paris over a gRPC session.
 Collector needs to establish a gRPC session to the device and subscribe to the sensors for which it is intrested in.
 Once the subscription is successful, device will stream the subscribed sensor data at a frequency specified in the subscription message.

+Below are few points that are considered
+Markup : * One gRPC session is maintained per router per pipeline
+         * Retry mechanism in case the gRPC session is not established or terminated until the session is established or configurations are changed

 ## Installation